North Norfolk Retreats

 We loved spending slow mornings watching the garden and listening to the birds from the deck.
 When the borders are in full meadow-like bloom, take a chair to a concealed patch of lawn, sit with a book and a cuppa, and absorb the quiet.

 Hidden away in a private meadow, the blackened wood Scandi-inspired Cabin is a cosy bolthole wrapped up in contemporary design.
-It's smaller than the Walled Garden, but this just adds to the romance.
+It's smaller than the Garden Room, but this just adds to the romance.
 You can soak up the stillness from the covered veranda by day or around the firepit at night.
 It has unobstructed westward views, so expect spectacular sunsets.

 Inside, everything is laid out in one room but cleverly designed to create separate spaces.
 There's a sleeping area at one end with a kingsize bed and floor-to-ceiling window that draws the outdoors in.
 Bags can be stored away under the bed, and there's a mini wardrobe for hanging clothes.